 The chief wonder of Catania, Sicily's second city, is that it's there at all.
 Its successive populations were deported by one Greek tyrant, sold into slavery by another, and driven out by the Carthaginians.
 Every time the city got back on its feet it was struck by a new calamity: plague decimated the population in the Middle Ages, a mile-wide stream of lava from Mt.
 Etna swallowed part of it in 1669, and 25 years later a disastrous earthquake forced the Catanesi to begin again.

-Today Catania is completing yet another resurrection—this time from crime, filth, and urban decay.
+Today Catania is in the midst of yet another resurrection—this time from crime, filth, and urban decay.
 Although the city remains loud and full of traffic, signs of gentrification are everywhere.
-The elimination of vehicles from the Piazza del Duomo and the main artery of Via Etnea, and the scrubbing of many of the historic buildings have added to its newfound charm.
-Home to what is arguably Sicily's best university, Catania is full of exuberant youth, and it shows in the chic osterie (taverns) that serve wine, the designer bistros, and the trendy ethnic boutiques that have popped up all over town.
+The elimination of vehicles from the Piazza del Duomo and the main artery of Via Etnea, and the cleaning of many of the historic buildings have added to its newfound charm.
+Home to what is arguably Sicily's best university, Catania is full of youthful exuberance, which comes through in the designer bistros, the chic osterias that serve wine, and the trendy ethnic boutiques that have cropped up all over town.
 Even more impressive is the vibrant cultural life.